gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 tangling and untangling a piece of string around her fingers.
 "Where did you *go*?" she asked, bouncing to her feet.
-"Mamma said I could play with you but you weren't *there*!
+"Mama said I could play with you but you weren't *there*!
 Heya, Gumption!"
 she finished brightly.